learn-co-curriculum/phase-0-macos-env-system/README.md

 # MacOS System Setup

-The following instructions are for macOS Catalina, BigSur, and Monterey.
+The following instructions are for MacOS Catalina, BigSur, and Monterey.
 If you are not on one of these operating systems but have the option to update, we recommend doing so before following the instructions below.
 If you are using a machine with the M1 chip, we recommend updating to Monterey before you begin.